TheKicker/discord-bot-alpha/README.md

 <br>

-Make a lockedsecret.py file with your bot-token and utilities.
+Make an env file with your bot-token and utilities.
 Use the EXAMPLE file as a guide.
 ```
-// lockedsecret.py file
+// .env file

-TOKEN = "abcdefghijklmnopqrstuvwxyz"
+TOKEN = "your-token-goes-here-1A2B3C4D5E6FG7H8"
-GAME="Chess"
-TVSHOW="Friends"
-MUSIC="Drake"
+GAME = "Chess"
+TVSHOW = "Friends"
+MUSIC = "Kanye West"
+NASA = "your-specific-nasa-api-key-here-1A2B3C4D5E6FG7H8"
+apodCHAN = "your-APOD-channel-in-your-Discord-123456789"

 ```